 Step 1: Decide If You Need Help

 How big was the loss?
 If the damage was minor and you’re hoping to reopen quickly, you can probably go through the claim process independently.
-However, if the business underwent a total or near-total loss, and you expect to be closed for an extended period of time, it may be worth getting help from an insurance lawyer.
+However, if the business underwent a total or near-total loss, and you expect to be closed for an extended period, it may be worth getting help from an insurance lawyer.
+An insurance lawyer will have expertise on what you’re entitled to and how to best help your business, as well as the claims process.
+Try searching ‘insurance lawyer near me colorado‘, or an area more relevant to you, to find the most experienced and reputable insurance lawyer in your area.
+This will ensure your claim has the best chance of success.

 Insurance lawyers do all of the things that an insurance claims adjuster can do, in addition to bringing legal expertise to the table and the ability to handle disputes if the claims process doesn’t go well.
 For clarification, all claims are handled by an insurance claims adjuster who works for the insurer.
 You may choose to hire a lawyer or public adjuster who puts your interests first.